 Over five years ago, we changed our enrollment processes to include sales and marketing techniques.
 We used market research to target the students who would most benefit from attending our school, and who would be the most likely to enroll.
 We increased our online presence, refined our messaging, and made data-informed decisions that increased admissions and decreased wasted funds.
 What we learned is that good marketing helps people make good distinctions so that they can make better choices.

-Perhaps most importantly, we trained our admissions teams in consultive sales methods in order to raise our contact-to-conversion rate.
+Perhaps most importantly, we trained our admissions teams in consultive sales methods to raise our contact-to-conversion rate.
 They learned to speak with prospective students on an individual and personal level, meet objections with statements of alternative value, and close prospective new students with finesse and integrity.

 If you're like most higher ed admissions leaders, you know how much you are investing to get prospective students to your counselors' desks.
 But how much are you investing in your counselors?
 We've found that a lot of our success can be attributed to how much we've invested in empowering our counselors to present a compelling case for our university.
 Rather than investing more in the top of the admissions funnel, we are putting more attention at the bottom of the funnel.
 And this has made all of the difference for us.